 How Can I Change My Child Support Payments if I'm Laid Off?

 If you find yourself unable to pay your child support, there are things you can do to get relief from unaffordable payments.
 Because losing your job is a substantial change in circumstance, you can file a Motion to Modify Child Support with the courts.
 You should contact an attorney as soon as possible so that you can get the financial relief you deserve.
 In most cases, a significant change in income is enough to warrant a modification.
 The proposed change in the child support calculation has to deviate from the current child support obligation by 20% or more in order for the change to occur.
 If you have lost your job, you more than likely will qualify for a modification.
-Because Family Law courts are currently closed, if you absolutely cannot pay in the interim, you can try to come to an informal agreement with the custodial parent to lower you child support payment.
+Because Family Law courts are currently closed, if you absolutely cannot pay in the interim, you can try to come to an informal agreement with the custodial parent to lower your child support payment.
 Remember, even if the other party agrees to a change in child support, you still must draft and file a formal motion and go before the judge to get it approved.
-If not, you can still be Genus Law's experienced child support lawyers can assess your case to see if you qualify for a modification in child support.
+If not, you can still be Genus Law's experienced child support lawyers who can assess your case to see if you qualify for a modification in child support.
 If you do, our firm can draft the paperwork and get you the child support payment that fits your life and current circumstances.
-Due to the pandemic Genus Law is now offering Free video or telephone consultations so you can discuss your options with an Albuquerque divorce, custody and child support attorney.
+Genus Law offers case strategy sessions so you can discuss your options with an Albuquerque divorce, custody, and child support attorney.